Skip to navigation Skip to content

 • Automatically derived income

 Where the customer's ATO issued income for the last relevant year of income (LRYI) is not available, check whether there is more recent income information available to allow the determination of a more current provisional income.
-See 2.4.4.60 New information about adjusted taxable income of the Child Support Guide.
+See 3.2.2 Amended tax assessments of the Child Support Guide.

 Note: once an ATO issued income has been received the Registrar cannot make a new determination of the customer's income for that year.
-See 2.4.4.40 Determination of adjusted taxable income of the Child Support Guide.
+See 3.3 Provisional income - determination of ATI of the Child Support Guide.

 2